johnfelipe/datacamp_data-scientist-python/01-python-for-data-science/02-python-lists/python-lists-notes.md

 areas[4] = "chill zone"
 ```

 # Extend a list

-If you can change elements in a list, you sure want to be able to add elements to it, right?
+If you can change elements in a list, you sure want to be able to add elements to it.
 You can use the + operator:
 x = ["a", "b", "c", "d"]
 y = x + ["e", "f"]
-You just won the lottery, awesome!
-You decide to build a poolhouse and a garage.
-Can you add the information to the areas list?

 Requirement(s)
 Use the + operator to paste the list ["poolhouse", 24.5] to the end of the areas list.
 Store the resulting list as areas_1.
 Further extend areas_1 by adding data on your garage.
 Add the string "garage" and float 15.45.
 Name the resulting list areas_2.

 ```
 # Create the areas list (updated version)
 areas = ["hallway", 11.25, "kitchen", 18.0, "chill zone", 20.0,